-3.4 Ad Panel Mounting
+3.3 Ad Panel Mounting

-Refer to Drawing A-147668 in Appendix B for typical ad panel mounting (similar to Scoreboard Mounting shown above) or Drawing A-156134 for instructions on mounting ad panels to the top or bottom of a scoreboard.
+Refer to Drawing A-147668 for typical ad panel mounting or Drawing A-156134 for instructions on mounting ad panels to the top or bottom of a scoreboard.

-3.5 Scoreboard Protective Devices
+3.4 Scoreboard Protective Devices

 Daktronics Tuff Sport displays have been designed so that a normal tennis ball impact will not damage the LEDs or display cabinet, reducing the need for protective devices.
 Some users, however, may still wish to have additional protection from other projectiles, and in these cases, Daktronics provides optional protective devices.
 Refer to the Protective Screen Installation Instructions (ED-5423), available online at www.daktronics.com/manuals for more information about installing protective devices.